-At the behest of some ‘peak bodies”, and before the government releases its 10-Year-Strategic Plan, the Ministry of Education has indicated it is prepared to change regulations on who can be the person responsible for an early childhood centre.
+On the request of the Early Childhood business Council (ECC), NZ Kindergartens, Montessori Assn, Te Rito Maioha and before the government releases its 10-Year-Strategic Plan, the Ministry of Education has indicated it will be changing requirements on who can be the person responsible in teacher-led centres.

 Designed to reduce staffing costs and give services more choice on staffing it intends to either: